Donskoy-Andrey/Diffusion_Competition/README.md

 A parallel version of the solution was implemented using the MPI package.
 To do this, the discretization area is divided along the $Ox$ axis into the number of processors, counting and data transfer between processes is implemented.

 At the end, the results are concatenated into the final solution.

+The image below shows the solution when parallelized to 4 processors.
 <p align="center">
   <img src="data/images/mpi.gif">
 </p>